 The campus has three buildings, containing classrooms and a cafeteria, that are located surrounding a courtyard area for outdoor learning.
 Promesa Academy has eight acres of land, so there is room for community-designed play spaces and gardens as the school grows.

-Promesa Academy has an active Family Advisory Council.
-The council members work in service to the school community and have a voice in school decisions that affect families.
+Promesa Academy has an active Parent Teacher Organization.
+The members work in service to the school community and have a voice in school decisions that affect families.
 The school works to be responsive to the needs of its families by offering services such as free transportation for students and distributions of food, books, and holiday gifts.

 Early on, Dani made a conscious decision to locate Promesa Academy in the 78207 zip code, a historically underserved area of San Antonio.
 For years before Promesa Academy opened its doors to students, Dani and her team built relationships with nonprofits that work with families on the West Side of San Antonio.
 Because of those contacts, the Promesa Academy team is able to call on those nonprofits and businesses to provide aid for students and their families.
 The school serves a racially and socioeconomically diverse group of students.